The Dominance and Monopolies Review: Russia

 - creating barriers to market entry or exit for other undertakings;

 - failure to comply with the regulatory requirements as to pricing; and

 - manipulation of prices on the wholesale or retail markets, or both, for electrical energy (capacity).

 The FAS is required to prove that an undertaking is a dominant entity and that it has been involved in abusive conduct caught by Article 10.
-As to the available defences, an undertaking may contest the assessment of its market position as dominant and, as occurs frequently, claim that its behaviour was part of an ordinary business strategy (i.e., competition on the merits), and can be substantiated by commercial and technological reasons.
+As to the available defences, an undertaking may contest the assessment of its market position as dominant and, as occurs frequently, claim that its behaviour was part of an ordinary business strategy (i.e., competition on the merits) or is unable to harm competitors or the competition climate of the market and can be reasonably substantiated by commercial and technological reasons.
 Still, in many cases, the success of these arguments is far from obvious.

 More importantly, by statute, an undertaking may provide evidence suggesting that its conduct is admissible only in relation to certain types of abuse (reduction or termination of production, establishing discriminatory conditions and creating barriers to market entry).
 In particular, potentially abusive conduct may be admissible if it:

 - does not eliminate competition on the market;

 - does not impose limitations on third parties; or